 Widely regarded as the market leader, Philips Hue from Signify offers a broad range of bulbs with different fittings to make sure they will work with your current setup.
 The company also sells LED light strips, ceiling fixtures and lamps, some of which are even portable and battery-powered.

 As well as lights, the Hue range consists of dimmer switches and motion sensors for automatically triggering lights when you walk past – useful for in the bathroom at night, for example – and weatherproof lights designed for the garden are also available.

-As well as offering a wide range of bulbs, Philips has taken the interesting move of allowing third-party app developers to take control of its products.
+As well as offering a wide range of bulbs, Signify has taken the interesting move of allowing third-party app developers to take control of its products.
 So while the official Hue app will offer enough control for most users, other apps bring more features.
 There are apps for making your lights simulate candle flicker and fireworks, for example, or the crackling of a log fire.
 Gimmick, perhaps, but the degree to which your system can be customized exactly to your taste is extraordinary.

-Other than the smartphone apps, Philips Hue lights can also be controlled by issuing voice commands to Alexa, Google Assistant and Siri.
+Other than the smartphone apps, Hue lights can also be controlled by issuing voice commands to Alexa, Google Assistant and Siri.
 Extra controls can also be created by setting up your own IFTTT (If This, Then That) applets.

 Lifx is seen as one of Philips' biggest rivals.
 Lifx bulbs generally cost more than the equivalent Hue – up to $80 per bulb in some cases – but they are brighter and the Lifx+ range emits invisible infrared light at night, helping to boost the view from your night vision security cameras.